 - There’s trouble on the homestead, folks: Future seasons of the Syfy cult gem Wynonna Earp are in jeopardy, not due to any creative issues or problems with the network.
 As I noted in this Vulture story, the show’s studio, IDW, is having major financial problems.
 But Earpers, organizing under the #FightForWynonna banner, have done quite a bit (including billboards in Times Square) to try to raise the profile of the show in hopes that cameras roll soon on Season 4.
 A happy update: Season Four is good to go!
 Really and truly this time!

-- I hope you will read my latest reported Vulture piece, which contains revelations about CBS, Eliza Dushku, deep-rooted patterns of toxicity and another HR investigation at a show with a history of turmoil.
+- I hope you will read this deeply reported Vulture piece, which contains revelations about CBS, Eliza Dushku, deep-rooted patterns of toxicity and another HR investigation at a show with a history of turmoil.

-- I collected a list of links to reporting about the many #MeToo stories that came out of just one media/entertainment company in the past year.
-And in an op-ed for the Hollywood Reporter, I write about how the work of changing abusive cultures in the industry has barely begun, and propose one possible way forward.
+- I collected a list of links to reporting about the many #MeToo stories that came out of just one media/entertainment company in the past year (this thread began in November 2018 and it’s still going in December 2019 as more stories about systematic problems emerge).
+In an op-ed for the Hollywood Reporter, I wrote about how the work of changing abusive cultures in the industry has barely begun, and propose one possible way forward.

 - I wrote about Claire Fraser of “Outlander” for Entertainment Weekly.
 I really enjoyed this chance to gab about why she’s not only important in her own right, she’s a precursor to the relatively recent wave of ambitious TV shows that unapologetically present stories about complex women.